aplteam/Cider/docs/Contributing.md

 * print useful messages if something goes wrong (though they do throw errors in case of missing or invalid parameters
 * They often do guess what the user is up to

   For example, if no project is specified, they check whether there is a single Cider project open.
 If that's the case they act on that project.
-If multiple projects are open they question the user which one to act one.
+If multiple projects are open they question the user which one to act on.

 ## Developing

 ### Changing API functions

-When a user command is issed, the Cider script established a reference pointing to Cider in `⎕SE`, and uses that pointer to call any functions in the API.
+When a user command is issued, the Cider script establishes a reference pointing to Cider in `⎕SE`, and uses that pointer to call any functions in the API.

 When Cider is opened as a Cider project however, it asks the user whether a variable `DEVELOPMENT` should be established in the namespace `⎕SE.Cider`.

 If such a variable exists and its values is not 0, then Cider's user command script establishes a reference not to `⎕SE.Cider` but to `#.Cider.Cider`.

-The consequence of this is that when you change a function in the process of running it, it will be saved by Link, and your changes are preserved.
+The consequence of this is that when you change a function in the process of running it, it will be saved by Link _in the project_, and your changes are preserved.

-In order to remind you what's happening Cider print a warning the the session whenever a user command is executed:
+In order to remind you what's happening Cider prints a warning to the session whenever a user command is executed:

 ```
 *** Warning: Code is executed in #.Cider.Cider rather than ⎕SE.Cider!
 ```

 However, `⎕SE.Cider.DEVELOPMENT` is set to 2 by the test suite if it was 1.
-This has the same consequences except that the warning is not printed, so the tests are not flooded by these warnings.
+This has the same consequences except that the warnings are not printed, so the tests are not flooded by them.

 The former value is re-established once the tests are done.